History

 1999 Memories

 In 1999, 54 boatbuilders constructed 14 Nutshell Brams as part of a community boat building program.
-The new fleet was launched on Canada Day a Little Lake Park.
+The new fleet was launched on Canada Day at Little Lake Park.
 Thirty youth participated in several events this year which included the Mallorytown Landing in July, in which both longboats were used.
 A weekly leadership and educational program was run at Discovery Harbour, and the end of the summer saw another trip through the Trent – Severn waterway which ended this time in Hastings.

 2000 Memories

-In 2000, local youth and adults undertook maintenance and painting of Vitalitй and Tenacitй over the winter in anticipation of utilizing the longboats throughout the coming year.
+In 2000, local youth and adults undertook maintenance and painting of Vitalité and Tenacité over the winter in anticipation of utilizing the longboats throughout the coming year.
 Fifteen youth then participated in a six week long leadership program preparing and participating in the International Contest of Seamanship in Douarnenez, France.
 Twenty-four other youth from Simcoe County participated in a weekly program at Discovery Harbour which included a weekend expedition to Beausoliel Island and Canada Day Celebrations in Toronto.

 2001 Memories

 In 2001, youth and adults from across Simcoe County participated in weekly programs based out of Discovery Harbour.
-August saw a trip down the Trent – Severn waterway in which for the first time was navigated from start to finish in two weeks using the longboats Vitalitй and Tenacité from Discovery Harbour in Penetanguishene to Trenton on Lake Ontario.
+August saw a trip down the Trent – Severn waterway in which for the first time was navigated from start to finish in two weeks using the longboats Vitalité and Tenacité from Discovery Harbour in Penetanguishene to Trenton on Lake Ontario.

 2002 Memories